johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.13 Partial Panel Maneuvers and Approaches.md

 	4. G1000 partial panel operations: See Garmin guidance doc ([[IR.C Important References to Study]])
 4. GPS Failure^[Tips for CFI on this in [[GPS Simulated Failure]]]
 5. ATC notification
+	1. May be required, likely good idea ([[FAR 91.187 IFR Malfunction Reports]])
-	1. Can also always ask for a delay vector
+	2. Can also always ask for a delay vector
 6. No-gyro [[PAR]] approaches and [[ASR]] approaches
 7. [[Human Factors]], especially [[Illusions Leading to Spatial Disorientation]]
 8. Common errors:
-	1. Slow to recognize failure could result in unusual attitude
+	1. Slow to recognize failure could result in an unusual attitude
 	2. Overcontrolling with partial panel

 ### Completion Standards